top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/30-final-project-report-template.md

 - Train an effective Convotional Neural Network which can maps raw image to orientation of Duckiebots for lane following;

-- Implement a ROS node which subscribes to input images, communicates with Neural Compute Stick and completes the computation, and publishes the orientation angle to the car control node.
+- Implement a ROS node which subscribes to input images, communicates with Neural Compute Stick for computation, and publishes the computed orientation angle to the car control node.

-To be familiar with CNN, readers can refer to [Stanford University CS231n](http://cs231n.stanford.edu/) for further information; to know how to implement ROS in our project, please refer to the code directly.
+To be familiar with CNN, readers can refer to [Stanford University CS231n](http://cs231n.stanford.edu/) for further information; to know how to implement ROS in our project, please refer to our code directly.

 ## Definition of the problem {#supervised-learning-final-problem-def}

-_Up to now it was all fun and giggles.
-This is the most important part of your report: a crisp mathematical definition of the problem you tackled.
-You can use part of the preliminary design document to fill this section._

-Make sure you include your:
-- final objective / goal
-- assumptions made (including contracts with "neighbors")
-- quantitative performance metrics to judge the achievement of the goal
+_Final objective:_

+We have recorded data of the lane following algorithm exploring the duckietown.
+Our goal is to learn a policy which performs as well as, or better than the policy which produced the data.

+_Assumptions:_

+- The policy used to collect the data is reasonably good;

+- The errors in imitation learning are sufficiently small to allow a straightforward approach to learn a decent policy;

+- Our trained policy can improve the robustness of overall performance.

+_Evaluation:_

+- Publishing rate of the computed orientation by the neural network, compared with the conventional approach;

+- Observation of the overall lane following performance, compared with the conventional approach.

 ## Contribution / Added functionality {#supervised-learning-final-contribution}